Rato Baltin project

 Happy Women of be artsy

-To secure financial support for the project, in addition to contributions from affiliated individuals, collaborating companies, and grants from some municipalities.
-We have initiated a line of solidarity products, voluntarily exchanged for donations at markets and fairs.
+To secure financial support for the project, in addition to the contributions from affiliated individuals, collaborating companies or grants from local municipalities, we have set up a line of solidarity products which are voluntarily exchanged for donations at markets and fairs.
+Look out for the handmade products with the Happy Women of be artsy sticker.